Partner with us

 It has given me an opportunity to talk with colleagues about transportation, environment, and lifestyle issues.

-Walk/Ride days have made me question my decision to work so far away from home as driving/sitting in traffic is so stressful for me.
+Walk/Ride Days have made me question my decision to work so far away from home, as driving/sitting in traffic is so stressful for me.

 Experimentalists

-Looking at the map of my commute I realize that it's not that far, which is why I started running to and from work 1-2 times a week.
+Looking at the map of my commute, I realize that it's not that far, which is why I started running to and from work 1-2 times a week.

-Annual Awards Celebrations hosted by Boston City Hall (2018), Dana-Farber Cancer Institute (2017), MA State House (2016), EnerNOC (2015), Volpe Center (2014), MA Department of Public Health (2013)
+2013-2019: Annual Awards Celebrations hosted by Boston City Hall, Dana-Farber Cancer Institute, MA State House, EnerNOC, Volpe Center, MA Department of Public Health

-Green Streets wins Greenovate Boston’s Sustainable Mobility Award
+2017: Green Streets wins Greenovate Boston’s Sustainable Mobility Award

-1st annual Walk/Ride Day Corporate Challenge launched
+2012: Walk/Ride Day Corporate Challenge launched

-Lieutenant Governor and MBTA General Manager Participate in Walk/Ride Day event and Green Streets called a "local treasure" by Health & Human Services Secretary Dr. JudyAnn Bigby in HHS article; Tufts Urban and Environmental Planning Study Documents Walk/Ride Day Impact
+2011: Lieutenant Governor and MBTA General Manager Participate in Walk/Ride Day event and Green Streets called a "local treasure" by Health & Human Services Secretary Dr. JudyAnn Bigby in HHS article; Tufts Urban and Environmental Planning Study Documents Walk/Ride Day Impact

-Green Streets and Post Office Launch Best-Shoveled Block Contest and in Harvard Square Business Assn Hosts First “Go Green” Breakfast.
+2010: Green Streets and Post Office Launch Best-Shoveled Block Contest and in Harvard Square Business Assn Hosts First “Go Green” Breakfast.
 Green Streets partners with City of Somerville, MA and is selected by MassDOT for Clean Air and Mobility Funding grant to spread Walk/Ride Days to 6 communities and create Corporate Challenge

-Director interviewed on “One Guest” (WGBH) and by Ciclismo TV: The Car-Free Mom.
+2009: Director interviewed on “One Guest” (WGBH) and by Ciclismo TV: The Car-Free Mom.
 Green Streets West Bridgford (U.K.) founded.

-Green Streets starts in Portland, Maine, inspires Bike Fridays in Boston, is featured in local press, receives Cambridge “GoGreen Business Award”.
+2007: Green Streets starts in Portland, Maine, inspires Bike Fridays in Boston, is featured in local press, receives Cambridge “GoGreen Business Award”.

-Walk/Ride Days Begin in Cambridge Schools.
+2006: Walk/Ride Days Begin in Cambridge Schools.
 Green Streets Receives Cambridge’s Golden Shoe Award.